 This can be done first or last, it doesn’t really matter.
 But it does need to be painted separately from the drawers.
 You need to let both the drawers and the base dry before putting them back together again.

-When you paint the base, you should go with the grain and you can either use a roller or a soft and fine bristle brush depending on how large the dresser is.
+When you paint the dresser base, you should go with the grain and you can either use a roller or a soft and fine bristle brush depending on how large the dresser is.
 Either will work as long as there are no streaks or bubbles.

-How To Repaint A Dresser
+How To Paint A Dresser The Second Time

 If you’re looking for a quick repainting dresser guide then this should do you well.
 This will take you through the steps of painting a dresser that is already painted but it can also be helpful on a new dresser.